- Academic Affairs

 c.
 Be a point of contact with the UMB President and Chief Human Resources Officer.

 d.
 Recommend to the Senate the establishment, composition and responsibilities of standing and/or special committees; fill irregular vacancies on committees, and recommend participation in campus committees.

 a.
-The Senate will establish standing committees, with membership by self-selection, to include but not be limited to a CUSS Committee, General Election Committee and a Communications Committee.
+The Senate will establish standing committees, with membership by self-selection, to include but not be limited to a CUSS Committee and a Nomination & Election Committee.
 The Senate may also establish special committees, as recommended.

 b.
 The Senate also will establish committees as assigned by the President of UMB.
 The Senate will send representation to inter-campus committees, as requested.

 c.
-Every Senator is required to be a member of at least one committee per term.
+Every Senator is required to be a member of at least one Senate committee per term.

 a.
 A vacancy on the Executive Committee shall exist upon the death, resignation, forfeiture of eligibility, or removal of any officer.